RicardoViera/MovieWebsite/README.md

 * Page does present required content (movie title, box art and trailer link).
 * Page is error free.

-# Usage
+# How to use
 1. Download the repository.
-2. Run
-python Entertainment_center.py
+2. Run python Entertainment_center.py